learn-academy-2022-hotel/week-4-assessment-lmhazel/interview-questions.md

 ## Looking Ahead: Terms for Next Week

-1. Class Inheritance:
+1. Class Inheritance: using one or more classes within a class

-2. RSpec:
+2. RSpec: in Ruby, this is when a certain specification must be met in order to run code

-3. CRUD:
+3. CRUD: Create, read, update, and delete.
+This is what software should we doing.

-4. Test-driven development:
+4. Test-driven development: a way of developing software in which the development is made into tests which are run in order to see the development

-5. HTTP:
+5. HTTP: hypertext transfer protocol.
+Information that is used to interact with the internet